Satisfactory Academic Progress

 Failure to make satisfactory academic progress as determined by either The Graduate School or the program will result in probation or exclusion (dismissal).

-Students who have exceeded their time to degree deadline or a milestone deadline for the qualifying exam or prospectus may petition TGS for an extension.
+Students who have not achieved the GPA requirement or exceeded their time to degree deadline, qualifying exam or prospectus milestone deadline may petition TGS for an extension.
 The petition for an extension must contain the following information:

 - The specific length of the extension: Please list the exact date by which the requirement will be met.
 The extension time frame should be realistic.